michalciurus/michalciurus.github.io/_posts/2016-07-16-RxSwift-for-dummies-#1-Observables.markdown

 Don't forget about `[weak self]` or `[unowned self]` in the closure to avoid retain cycles.

-There's a more reactive way to implement setting the text that's called *binding*, but we're too 🐣 to get into that now.
+There's a more **reactive** way to implement setting the text that's called *binding*, but we're too 🐣 to get into that now.

 #### Dispose Bag Example

+As you might've notice the `disposeBag` is an instance variable of our `ViewController`:

 {% highlight swift %}
 class ViewController: UIViewController {